 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum - 9.
-Install the control panel and signal cable.
-For instructions, see Control panel and signal cables. - 10.
-Check for a protective cover that might be present on the lower-right connector pins.
-If a protective cover is present, remove the cover. - 11.
-Carefully lift the backplane along two sides and align it with the slot in the server. - 12.
-Insert the backplane firmly into the server.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just before removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 7.
+Remove and replace the control-panel signal cable by using the following instructions: - a.
+To remove the control-panel signal cable, perform the following step: